On Fake News And A Pyrrhic Victory For White Heterosexual Men [Opinion]

 Now that the tables are turning, WHM are feeling emasculated and discriminated against.
 There’s that old adage which says that for anyone who has enjoyed privilege, equality feels like oppression.
 This is the reason men are lashing out, trying silly tricks to delegitimize those who criticize them.
 The Bro-Club is feeling persecuted.
 Playing the victim.

 Michael Kimmel argues that white men are suffering from vertigo due to how fast transformation is taking place.
-Women have infiltrated almost all professions, leaving WHM feeling like spaces that were traditionally theirs are now being “invaded”.
+Women have infiltrated almost all professions, leaving WHM feeling like spaces that were traditionally theirs are now being “invaded.”

 “Ever since women started to argue for equal rights, men have started to think that this is something against them personally.”